AndreasMuehlmann/aspan/README.md

             780.0, 0.2778

     after finishing:
     Run the programm by typing:
-    "python (a python interpreter has to be installed) main.py [filename] (the one you just created)" into a terminal (you have to be in the directory of the main.py and the spectrum)
+    ".\aspan [filename] (the one you just created)" into a terminal (you have to be in the directory of the executable and the spectrum)